waylonggggg/tp/docs/DeveloperGuide.md

 ### Glossary

-* **Mainstream OS**: Windows, Linux, Unix, MacOS
+* **Mainstream OS**: Windows, Linux, Unix, MacOS.
-* **CLI**: Command Line Interface, a text-based interface that allows users to interact with the system by typing commands
+* **CLI**: Command Line Interface, a text-based interface that allows users to interact with the system by typing commands.
 * **GUI**: Graphical User Interface, a visual interface that allows users to interact with the system using graphical elements such as CLI, buttons, etc.
 * **Index**: A number that represents the position of student or CCA.
-It is shown in the UI on the left side of the student or CCA details
+It is shown in the UI on the left side of the student or CCA details.
-* **HAM**: Hall attendance manager, i.e. the one in charge of taking attendance of the students
+* **HAM**: Hall attendance manager, i.e. the one in charge of taking attendance of the students.
-* **Role**: The position the student has in the CCA, e.g. Captain, President
+* **Role**: The position the student has in the CCA, e.g. Captain, President.

 *{More to be added}*